nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 - SHALL have previously resolved the organisation's FHIR&reg; endpoint base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
 - SHALL have previously traced the patient's NHS Number using the [Personal Demographics Service]( https://nhsconnect.github.io/gpconnect/integration_personal_demographic_service.html) or an equivalent service.
-- SHALL have previously obtained the details for one or more free slots that are to be booked.
+- SHALL have previously obtained the details for one or more free slots that are to be booked, using [Search for free slots](appointments_use_case_search_for_free_slots.html)
-- SHALL have previously performed a GP Connect `Find a Patient` request to obtain the logical identifier for the patient on the organisation's FHIR server.
+- SHALL have previously performed a [Find a patient](foundations_use_case_find_a_patient.html) request to obtain the logical identifier for the patient on the organisation's FHIR server.

 ## API usage ##